News — 26 Sep 2021

 All proposals must be submitted through the online application form.

 A work must be submitted in the application.
 It is possible to submit multiple works.
-See the application page for more information.

 Only fully completed applications will be eligible for evaluation.
 (Please allow for the time needed to upload files, and keep in mind that uploading may take more time near the deadline due to heavy traffic.)